AI-Assisted Programming Decreases the Productivity of Experienced Developers by Increasing the Technical Debt and Maintenance Burden: Introduction

-We studied the code productivity increase introduced by Copilot by lines of code added, commits\footnote{A commit is the fundamental unit of change on GitHub.
-Similar to saving a file that's been edited, a commit records changes to one or more files on GitHub - https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/about-commits} and PRs submitted.
-Maintenance-related activities were assessed through PR reviews and PR rework, which measures the extent to which contributions initially submitted to the project need to be revised before they are integrated into the project.
-Based on our analysis of a large-scale panel dataset from GitHub, covering 2,755 projects and 1,699 contributors, we find that while AI adoption leads to productivity gains, they also increase maintenance-related activities due to a higher volume of review and rework needed per PR.
+Based on our analysis of a large-scale panel dataset from GitHub, we find that while AI adoption leads to productivity gains, they also increase maintenance-related activities due to a higher volume of review and rework needed per PR.
 Specifically, our analysis reveals a double-edged effect of GitHub Copilot on OSS development.
 At the project level, Copilot adoption is associated with a significant boost in productivity: projects that supported Copilot saw increases in lines of code added, commits, and PRs.
-However, this surge in contributions came also with an increase in PR rework (2.4\% more code rework), indicating greater maintenance demands and possible declines in the quality of code initially submitted.
-At the contributor level, we observe an important redistribution of effort: less experienced, peripheral contributors increased their development activity, taking advantage of Copilot’s ability to lower coding barriers.
-Specifically, peripheral contributors, particularly those in the bottom percentiles in terms of experience, increased their commit activity by 43.5\% and submitted 17.7\% more PRs.
+However, this surge in contributions came also with an increase in PR rework (2.4\% more code revisions), indicating a possible decline in the quality of code initially submitted resulting in an accumulation of technical debt.
+At the contributor level, we observe an important redistribution of effort: the peripheral contributors (the less active contributors to the projects) increased their development activity, taking advantage of Copilot’s ability to lower coding barriers.
+Specifically, peripheral contributors, particularly those in the bottom percentiles in terms of their previous contributions, increased their commit activity by 43.5\% and submitted 17.7\% more PRs.
 In contrast, the core contributors reduced their commit activity by 19\%, shifting their focus toward reviewing and maintaining code (a 6.5\% increase), and shouldering a heavier quality assurance burden.
 Together, these findings highlight how AI can enable broader participation in OSS, but also raise concerns about the sustainability of these gains and the strain placed on a shrinking pool of experienced contributors who maintain quality in OSS projects.